 26 Enshrined in Article 50 of the European Charter of Fundamental Rights and Article 4 of the Seventh Protocol to the Convention for the Protection of Human Rights and Fundamental Freedoms.

-27 The BIPT and the BCA respectively applied postal regulation and competition law to bpost's rebate scheme.
+27 The Belgian Institute for Postal services and Telecommunications and the Belgian Competition Authority (BCA) respectively applied postal regulation and competition law to bpost's rebate scheme.

 30 Case C-17/10, Toshiba Corporation e.a. .